a1120960/PAC-SWaP/README.md

     - **Power**: Units of Watts.
 I have used the power of the entire device.
 As per Size and Weight, the power demand of everything required for actual operation.

 ## Performance
 - Performance values are the clock frequency stability (ADEV).
 Plots are initially drawn using a 1 second integration time.
-Longer integration times are also plotted if and where that information is available.
+Longer integration times (1000 and 10,000) are also plotted if and where that information is available.
+The